 The browser process is the main privileged process in the browser \cite{chromium_multi, barth2008security}.
 While there can be arbitrarily many renderer processes, each browser instance only has one browser process.
 The browser process interacts directly with the host, manages all other processes in the browser, and facilitates inter-process communication (IPC) between them~\cite{lim2021sok,kim2023extending}.

 Browsers are also service-oriented \cite{Jesup_2017, chrome_servicification}.
-Many renderer and browser process features have been moved to independent services that are often executed within separate processes.
-For example, browsers have a Network Service that implements the browser's network stack (all low-level networking code) and handles all network transactions \cite{chromium_net_serv, safari_proc_model, firefox_proc_types}.
+Many renderer and browser features have been moved to independent services that often execute within separate processes.
+For example, the browser's Network Service implements its network stack (all low-level networking code) and handles all network transactions \cite{chromium_net_serv, safari_proc_model, firefox_proc_types}.
 As these feature-specific processes have no standard name, we use Chrome's nomenclature of ``utility processes'' \cite{chromium_multi, lim2021sok} to refer to them.
 Utility processes can be privileged, unprivileged, sandboxed, or unsandboxed depending on their functionality.

-In the remainder of this paper, we often reference ``the browser''.
-When referring to ``the browser'' we are discussing the collection of features commonly referred to as the browser.
-This includes both the privileged browser process as well as utility processes, such as the Network Service.
+In the remainder of this paper, when referencing ``the browser'' we are discussing the collection of features commonly referred to as the browser.
+This includes both the privileged browser process and utility processes, such as the Network Service.
 We refer to the browser process alone as the ``browser core'' instead.